When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Trial, Shipping & Warranty

 Helix Sleep ships mattresses free of charge to customers in the contiguous U.S., and each order includes two down alternative pillows at no extra cost.
 The Helix Plus comes with a 100-night trial period.
-Should you decide to keep the mattress, you’ll also receive a 15-year warranty against structural defects.
+Should you decide to keep the mattress, you’ll also receive a lifetime warranty against structural defects.

 Best Value Mattress